treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 <ul data-toc=".entry-content"></ul>

-## Definitions
+## Terminology

-Let's start with some definitions.
+Let's start with by introducing some terminology.
+The last few definitions likely won't make sense until we define them in more detail later on.

 **Object** (a.k.a. **value**): a "thing".
 Lists, dictionaries, strings, numbers, tuples, functions, and modules are all objects.